 The theatre organises stage performances in many languages as well as playing host to exhibitions, workshops, and serves as an educational centre.
 Each year the theatre organises the EFFE award winning Shakespeare Festival while there are usually week-long festivals presenting culture of European countries and the world.
 These events encompass performing and visual arts, dance, music, films and cuisine.
 The series initiated in 2014 with the British Week, was followed by Georgian, Romanian, German, Ukrainian, Lithuanian, Hungarian, Israeli and Estonian Weeks..
 Three summer plays designed for the Elizabethan stage have also been produced in cooperation with local theatres: ‘The Merry Wives of Windsor’ in 2015, ‘Kiss Me, Kate’ in 2016 and ‘Shakespeare in Love’ in 2017.
 Also in 2017, the theatre held a special performance for the Duke and Duchess of Cambridge on their visit to Gdansk.

 Moreover, there are usually a week-long festivals presenting culture of European countries and the world.
 These events encompass performing and visual arts, dance, music, films and cuisine.
-The series initiated in 2014 with the British Week, was followed by Georgian, Romanian, German, Ukrainian, Lithuanian, Hungarian, Israeli and Estonian Weeks.
+The series debuted in 2014 with the British Week, which was followed by Georgian, Romanian, German, Ukrainian, Lithuanian, Hungarian, Israeli, Estonian, Belorussian, Japanese and Austrian weeks.